KwonVitalLab/KwonVitalLab.github.io/teaching/2025-Fall/ML-long.md

     - Attend office hours and contribute to the discussion, i.e. asking and answering other students’ questions

-- **Homework (35%):** \
+- **Homework (50%):** \
   Homework assignments will help students develop analytical and programming skills.
 A homework assignment testing prerequisite material will be assigned on the first day to identify students who are not prepared for the course.

-  There will be *5 graded homework* spaced over the first 2/3 of the semester and 1 final project (more details in later sections).
+  There will be *4 graded homework* spaced over the first 2/3 of the semester and 1 final project (more details in later sections).
 The homework is typically due in 10-14 days.

   Homework is due electronically at 11:59 PM ET on the date specified.
 Each student receives six 24-hour “late days” that can be used on any of the 5 homework throughout the semester.
 No more than 3 late days may be used on any single homework.
 If you have no more late days remaining, you will receive zero credit for any late homework.
 Additional extensions on homework will be granted with appropriate documentation.

   <!-- Solutions for written homework will be reviewed in class after all students submit homework, including late submissions. -->

-- **Midterm (15%):** \
-  The midterm must be taken at the required time.
-Rescheduling the midterm is only permitted in emergencies.
-There will be no final exam so you can focus on the final project

 - **Project (40%)** \